 The department will also install a new phone system at 555 County Center.
 It is currently out of date and falls short of meeting the Assessor's Department customer service and staff needs.

-Percent of IT Customer Service Respondents Rating Services Good or Better Improved
+Percent of IT Customer Service Respondents Rating Services Good or Better Meeting Target

-Amount of Property Tax Collected for Taxing Agencies Increased
+Amount of Property Tax Collected for Taxing Agencies Meeting Target

 FY 2017-18 Year-End Story Behind Performance